elatov/elatov.github.io/_posts/2012-10-08-vcap5-dca-objective-1-1-implement-and-manage-complex-storage-solutions.md

 ### Determine requirements for and configure NPIV

-To start off here is a good diagram of how it works from &#8220;<a href="http://www.cisco.com/en/US/prod/collateral/ps4159/ps6409/ps5989/ps9898/white_paper_c11-459263.html" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://www.cisco.com/en/US/prod/collateral/ps4159/ps6409/ps5989/ps9898/white_paper_c11-459263.html']);">N-Port Virtualization in the Data Center</a>&#8221;
+To start off here is a good diagram of how it works from "<a href="http://www.cisco.com/en/US/prod/collateral/ps4159/ps6409/ps5989/ps9898/white_paper_c11-459263.html" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://www.cisco.com/en/US/prod/collateral/ps4159/ps6409/ps5989/ps9898/white_paper_c11-459263.html']);">N-Port Virtualization in the Data Center</a>"

 <a href="http://virtuallyhyper.com/wp-content/uploads/2012/09/npiv_cisco.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2012/09/npiv_cisco.png']);"><img class="alignnone size-full wp-image-3681" title="npiv_cisco" alt="npiv cisco VCAP5 DCA Objective 1.1 – Implement and Manage Complex Storage Solutions " src="http://virtuallyhyper.com/wp-content/uploads/2012/09/npiv_cisco.png" width="423" height="638" /></a>

-From the VMware Blog &#8220;<a href="http://blogs.vmware.com/vsphere/2011/11/npiv-n-port-id-virtualization.html" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://blogs.vmware.com/vsphere/2011/11/npiv-n-port-id-virtualization.html']);">NPIV: N-Port ID Virtualization</a>&#8221;
+From the VMware Blog "<a href="http://blogs.vmware.com/vsphere/2011/11/npiv-n-port-id-virtualization.html" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://blogs.vmware.com/vsphere/2011/11/npiv-n-port-id-virtualization.html']);">NPIV: N-Port ID Virtualization</a>"

-> Let&#8217;s start by describing what this feature is.
+> Let's start by describing what this feature is.
 NPIV stands for N-Port ID Virtualization.
 It is an ANSI T11 standard that describes how a single Fibre Channel Physical HBA port can register with a fabric using several worldwide port names (WWPNs), what might be considered Virtual WWNs.
 This in turn means that since there a multiple Virtual HBAs per physical HBA, we can allow WWNs to be assigned to each VM

 The above blog, has a step by step process on how to set it up as well.
-Another good article that has a step by step process is &#8220;<a href="http://www.brocade.com/forms/getFile?p=documents/white_papers/white_papers_partners/NPIV_ESX4_0_GA-TB-145-01.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://www.brocade.com/forms/getFile?p=documents/white_papers/white_papers_partners/NPIV_ESX4_0_GA-TB-145-01.pdf']);">Technical Brief: How to Configure NPIV on VMware vSphere 4.0</a>&#8220;.
-From &#8220;<a href="http://www.simonlong.co.uk/blog/2009/07/27/npiv-support-in-vmware-esx4/" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://www.simonlong.co.uk/blog/2009/07/27/npiv-support-in-vmware-esx4/']);">NPIV support in VMware ESX4</a>&#8220;:
+Another good article that has a step by step process is "<a href="http://www.brocade.com/forms/getFile?p=documents/white_papers/white_papers_partners/NPIV_ESX4_0_GA-TB-145-01.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://www.brocade.com/forms/getFile?p=documents/white_papers/white_papers_partners/NPIV_ESX4_0_GA-TB-145-01.pdf']);">Technical Brief: How to Configure NPIV on VMware vSphere 4.0</a>".
+From "<a href="http://www.simonlong.co.uk/blog/2009/07/27/npiv-support-in-vmware-esx4/" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://www.simonlong.co.uk/blog/2009/07/27/npiv-support-in-vmware-esx4/']);">NPIV support in VMware ESX4</a>":

 <a href="http://virtuallyhyper.com/wp-content/uploads/2012/09/npiv_slog.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2012/09/npiv_slog.png']);"><img class="alignnone size-full wp-image-3683" title="npiv_slog" alt="npiv slog VCAP5 DCA Objective 1.1 – Implement and Manage Complex Storage Solutions " src="http://virtuallyhyper.com/wp-content/uploads/2012/09/npiv_slog.png" width="312" height="231" /></a>

 The above page also has snapshots of how to set it.
 Most of the links are reffering to vSphere 4.x but that is okay, not much has changed since 3.x days.
 From the above VMware blog:

 > As you might see from the screenshots that I am using, the implementation is not being done on vSphere 5.0 but on a much earlier version of vSphere.
-However the steps haven&#8217;t changed one bit since we first brought out support for NPIV back in ESX 3.
+However the steps haven't changed one bit since we first brought out support for NPIV back in ESX 3.

 ### Determine appropriate RAID level for various Virtual Machine workloads

-From the Microsoft Article &#8220;<a href="http://technet.microsoft.com/en-us/library/cc786889(WS.10).aspx" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://technet.microsoft.com/en-us/library/cc786889(WS.10).aspx']);">Planning the Layout and RAID Level of Volumes</a>&#8220;:
+From the Microsoft Article "<a href="http://technet.microsoft.com/en-us/library/cc786889(WS.10).aspx" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://technet.microsoft.com/en-us/library/cc786889(WS.10).aspx']);">Planning the Layout and RAID Level of Volumes</a>":

 <a href="http://virtuallyhyper.com/wp-content/uploads/2012/09/data_type_with_characteristics.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2012/09/data_type_with_characteristics.png']);"><img class="alignnone size-full wp-image-3685" title="data_type_with_characteristics" alt="data type with characteristics VCAP5 DCA Objective 1.1 – Implement and Manage Complex Storage Solutions " src="http://virtuallyhyper.com/wp-content/uploads/2012/09/data_type_with_characteristics.png" width="978" height="379" /></a>